Artbinder/carrierwave_backgrounder/README.md

 # Reason of creation this fork
 This fork was created due to original gem is not supported for long time.

-Will be used to fix issue with dependencies of mime-types gem.
+1. To fix issue with dependencies of mime-types gem.
+2. To fix issue with active_job queue options configuration.

 # CarrierWave Backgrounder